feynon/carlosbecker.com/content/posts/python-docker-limits.md

 ---
 title: "Making Python respect Docker memory limits"
+date: 2020-11-20
+draft: false
 slug: python-docker-limits
 city: Cascavel
-date: 2020-11-20
 toc: true
-draft: false
-slug: python-docker-limits
-tags: [docker, kubernetes, python]
+tags: [docker, python, kubernetes]
 ---

 If you run Python inside containers, chances are you have seen Linux's OOMKiller working at least a couple of times.